mplanchard/githome/README.md

 ```sh
 nix run nix-darwin -- switch --flake .
 ```

+Stuff also expects some things to be symlinked from Dropbox via stow.
+See README there. \

 This repo contains dotfiles and other config files for a variety of systems.
 It's intended to be deployed with [GNU Stow], which is a symlink manager.
 Each